• Home

 Use a good baking pan

-A metal 9×13 pan bakes the cake more evenly than glass.
-If you’re using glass, add 5 minutes to the baking time and watch for the edges to start pulling away before you pull it out.
+A metal 9×13 pan will bake the cake more evenly than a glass one.
+If you are using glass, add an additional 5 minutes to the baking time, and wait for the edges to pull away from the pan before removing the cake from the oven.
+For a party, you can use a disposable foil pan for easy transport and no pan to wash.

 A good metal 9×13 pan is worth keeping in your cabinet.
 It’s what I use for this cake, brownies, bars — everything.
 The even heat makes a real difference.